Go Back

 Your Drop Scones are now ready!

-Transfer them onto a tray or platter lined with paper towels.
+Transfer them to a tray or platter lined with paper towels.
 The paper towels absorb any excess cooking oil.

 • Step Six: